About the blog title

 My name is Christina Hendricks, and I am a Professor of Teaching in the Philosophy Department at the University of British Columbia.
 In Philosophy I teach courses in Introduction to Philosophy, Ethics, Social and Political Philosophy, Continental Philosophy, and Feminist Theory.
-I also teach in a first-year, team-taught, mutltidisciplinary program at UBC called Arts One.
+I have also taught in a first-year, team-taught, mutltidisciplinary program at UBC called Arts One.
 Previous to coming to UBC (in July of 2004), I taught for four years as an Assistant Professor of Philosophy at the University of Wisconsin-Rock County in Janesville, Wisconsin–part of the University of Wisconsin Colleges system.

 The teaching part of doing philosophy has always been what energizes me the most, and what I enjoy spending the most time doing.
 As a graduate student at the University of Texas at Austin, I jumped at the chance to teach my own courses as soon as I could, and I also took a job at another university in Austin on the side, in order to get further teaching experience (I was an adjunct instructor at St. Edward’s University in Austin for a few years in the late 1990s).
 In my position at the University of Wisconsin-Rock County, I enjoyed being in an atmosphere where teaching quality is a priority.
 I continually worked to reach the level of teaching excellence displayed in my peers there.
 When I came to the University of British Columbia I was challenged to be teaching larger classes than I was used to in the past, and very bright and dedicated Philosophy majors (UW-Rock County is a 2-year, transfer college of the UW system, and few chose majors before transferring…but I was happy to see that I helped several students choose Philosophy majors in their further university careers).